 Richmond Public Schools has new school zones — for the most part.

-Late Monday night, the Richmond School Board narrowly approved a rezoning proposal for the East End, South Side and West End, while delaying action on boundaries for schools in the city’s North Side.
-The approved plan does not include the combination of majority-white and majority-black school zones in the West End, or “pairing,” an idea that has been the most contentious aspect of the process.
+On Monday night, the Richmond School Board narrowly approved a rezoning proposal for the East End, South Side and West End, while delaying action on boundaries for schools in the city's North Side.
+The approved plan does not include the combination of majority-white and majority-black school zones in the West End, or "pairing," an idea that has been the most contentious aspect of a rezoning process that has consumed much of the RPS discussion this year.

 Voting against were Kenya Gibson of the 3rd District, Jonathan Young of the 4th District, Patrick Sapini of the 5th District and Felicia Cosby of the 6th District.